its-animay/mtxowebsite/replit.md

-# AI Learning Platform
+# mtxo labs

 ## Overview

-This is a modern marketing website for an AI-powered learning and enterprise assistant platform.
+This is a modern marketing website for "mtxo labs" - an AI-powered learning and enterprise assistant platform.
 The application is built as a full-stack React application with Express.js backend, featuring immersive 3D visualizations and interactive components to showcase various AI-powered educational solutions.

 ## System Architecture